Couple in the showroom signing paperwork and buying new car

 What If I Buy My Car?

 If you purchase your car without a loan, comprehensive coverage and collision protection are optional.
-However, it may be a good idea to get these coverages if you can’t afford to repair or replace your vehicle with your savings.
+However, getting these coverages may be a good idea if you can’t afford to repair or replace your vehicle with your savings.

 What If I Buy a Brand-New Car?